Push API v1 (Accommodations) User Guide

 Format: integer

 property_interface_id When the property has an Interface ID.
-The Interface ID of the property.
+The custom property ID mapped in the OpenGDS backend.

 Format: string